 50% of the funds allocated toward administrative expenditures each term shall be transferred and added to the Professional Development Funding allocation for the same term.

 (March 30, 2011; replaces previous)

 Each term, the maximum of $750 or 5% of the income shall be made available to fund professional development activities for individual undergraduate mathematics students.
 This funding will be awarded at the discretion of the Director, who will consult with Funding Council and the Board of Directors when appropriate.
 The Director shall report the disbursements of these funds to the Board of Directors at the next meeting.
-Further, the on stream Director may request a temporary increase from Funding Council if s/he deems it necessary.
+Further, the on stream Director may request a temporary increase from Funding Council if they deems it necessary.

 RATE OF EXPENDITURE